 Can you share the rationale for the pre-notification strategy?

-We have implemented a new system called MailJet to help us with the issues related to internet service providers (e.g. Gmail, Office 365) blocking our email invitations.
-We have also been working to trial new activity that aims to improve our response rates and a pre-notification email (a warm up) to all graduates in that upcoming cohort.
+We use a system called MailJet to help us with the issues related to internet service providers (e.g. Gmail, Office 365) blocking our email invitations.
+As part of this, in cohort D (17/18) we trialled new activity that aimed to improve our response rates by sending a pre-notification email (a warm up) to all graduates in that upcoming cohort.
 As we saw a positive return on email invitations, we determined that we will continue with the pre-notification strategy for future cohorts / collections.